bem-archive/generator-bem-stub/README.md

 To create the config file fitting for your project, the generator will ask several questions.
 Note that some of them depend on the previous ones, for example:

-* If you have chosen library [bem-components](https://en.bem.info/libs/bem-components/), `generator-bem-stub` will choose [Autoprefixer](https://github.com/postcss/autoprefixer) and CSS preprocessor [Stylus](https://github.com/stylus/stylus) as default.
+* If you have chosen library [bem-components](https://en.bem.info/libs/bem-components/), `generator-bem-stub` will choose [Autoprefixer](https://github.com/postcss/autoprefixer) and CSS preprocessor [Stylus](https://github.com/stylus/stylus) by default.

-* If you have not chosen technology [BEMJSON](https://en.bem.info/technology/bemjson/current/bemjson/), bundles will be assembled from **BEMDECL**.
+* If you have not chosen [BEMJSON](https://en.bem.info/technology/bemjson/current/bemjson/) technology bundles will be assembled by **BEMDECL**.

-* You can build HTML only if you have chosen technology [BEMJSON](https://en.bem.info/technology/bemjson/current/bemjson/) and template engine [BEMHTML](https://en.bem.info/technology/bemhtml/current/intro/) or [BH](https://en.bem.info/technology/bh/).
+* You can build HTML only if you have chosen technology BEMJSON and [BEMHTML](https://en.bem.info/technology/bemhtml/current/intro/) or [BH](https://en.bem.info/technology/bh/) template engine.

-**REMARK!** [bem-tools](https://bem.info/tools/bem/bem-tools/) is a legacy assembler.
-If you choose it, the config file will be generated for [ENB](https://github.com/enb-make/enb) and your project will be built by [ENB](https://github.com/enb-make/enb),  but you will be able to use [commands](https://en.bem.info/tools/bem/bem-tools/commands/) from [bem-tools](https://en.bem.info/tools/bem/bem-tools/).
+**REMARK!** If you choose `bem-tools` the config file will be generated for [ENB](https://github.com/enb-make/enb) and your project will be built by [ENB](https://github.com/enb-make/enb) under the hood,  but you will be able to use `bem-tools` [commands](https://en.bem.info/tools/bem/bem-tools/commands/).

 ## Versions